India set to become global hub for innovation

 • Roughly 90 percent of the workforce is employed in the informal sector, which is often characterized by low-productivity and low-skill activities.

-• About 2 percent of India’s population—20 million people—live abroad, where earn the equivalent of two-thirds of India’s GDP.
+• About 2 percent of India’s population—20 million people—live abroad, where they earn the equivalent of two-thirds of India’s GDP.

 • Of the top 50 applicants for patents in India between 1995 and 2005, 44 were foreign firms.
 Only six were Indian; three of these were public institutions and one, a public corporation.
 Just two were private Indian firms, both in the pharmaceutical industry.